vaibee/Student-Staff-Management-Portal/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the coding standards and include relevant tests for your changes.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any queries or support, please contact [your.email@example.com](mailto:your.email@example.com).
+For any queries or support, please contact (vaibhavoffl613@gmail.com).